 That undermines the logic of this variant, because there is a simpler alternative.
 A link west of Odžaci could connect the two proposed high-speed lines to Novi Sad – from Budapest via Sombor and from Zagreb via Vinkovci and Vukovar.
 The link line would be about 25-35 km long, depending on the alignment.
 This HSL route Sombor – Vukovar – Vinkovci (passing Odžaci), would be about 80 km long, but journey time would be shorter, However, trains from Subotica could not use it without reversal.

-As a rail route, the best option is the shortest line, in tunnel under the Dalj ridge.
+Of the options described here, the shortest is through a tunnel under the Dalj ridge.
 The construction of a new viaduct, bridge and tunnel might however outweigh its advantages.
 In that case the upgraded original alignments are the best option.
+(The later proposal for a direct line via Apatin avoids these issues, but the price is a new line across a nature reserve).